 3. Sufficient Financial Resources

 You must prove you can financially support yourself during the 6-month stay without working.
-The minimum required is approximately €947 per month — the current German standard of living threshold set by the Federal Government.
+The minimum required is approximately €1,027 per month (2026 updated threshold) — the current German standard of living threshold set by the Federal Government.
 For the full 6 months, you need to show at least €5,682 in accessible funds.

 This can be shown through: